Dasharo/docs/docs/unified/novacustom/firmware-update.md

 1. These options were introduced in v1.5.0 for TGL models and v1.7.0 for ADL models.
 You can skip these steps if you are using an older firmware version.

-* Follow the manual update procedure described in [DTS firmware update documentation](https://docs.dasharo.com/dasharo-tools-suite/documentation/#local-firmware-update).
+* Follow the manual update procedure described in the [DTS firmware update documentation](https://docs.dasharo.com/dasharo-tools-suite/documentation/#local-firmware-update).

 > Please make sure you that you update the BIOS firmware and the EC firmware respectively.